titoBouzout/dom-flair/readme.md

 4. `<Box css="background:red;"/>` overwrites:
 5. `<Box grow/>` overwrites:
 6. `css('background:red;');`
-7. `className` is unknown if overwrites or not because depends were you include stylesheet.
+7. `className` is unknown if overwrites or not because depends were you include style sheet.

 Please Note: if you set an attribute as `!important` same thing order will apply but `!important` values will still be important.